Sand Flats Recreation Area

+Sand Flats has 140 individual campsites offered on a first-come, first-serve basis and six reservable group campsites available through Recreation.gov.
 In the spring and fall campgrounds are typically full Thursday, Friday and Saturday nights and 75% to full other nights.
-Sand Flats has almost 150 campsites and of these, 30 to 50 campsites turn over each morning.
+Approximately 20% of the campsites turn over each morning.
 Your best chance of getting a campsite is to arrive before noon.
-Check out the Facebook link below for updates.
+For detailed information please go to the Camping section .
+You can also check out our Facebook link below for current updates.

 Management & MissionThe Sand Flats Recreation Area is managed through a unique partnership between Grand County and the Bureau of Land Management.
 In 1995 this area was developed through the collaborative efforts of Americorps, the Bureau of Land Management, Grand County and the Moab community.